hamidrezayaghobi/AI-Play-Othello-Using-Alpha-Beta-Pruning-Algorithm/README.md

 There are four types of players who can play with each other. first, you need to initialize Game in game.py with two types of players.
 For example, if you want to play with Alpha-Beta player, you must initialize:
     `game = Game(Player, RandomGreedyPlayer)`

+##
+Types of Player are:
+1. HumanPlayer
+2. RandomPlayer
+3. RandomGreedyPlayer
+4. AlphaBetaPlayer